 - setting a framework for the pay and conditions of all other staff

-Our Corporation has a determined membership of 20 Governors, including the Principal, up to 3 staff Governors and 2 Student Governors.
+Our Corporation has agreed its membership as 14 Governors, including the Principal, 1 staff Governor and 1 Student Governor.
 All Governors are unpaid volunteers recruited from the communities which the College serves.
 Certain Corporation documents are available for the public to view on this website.
 In order to increase openness, accountability and to meet all legal requirements, new documents will be added on a regular basis.